superedge/superedge/docs/components/service-group.md

 # How to use ServiceGroup

-Taking the deployment of nginx as an example, we hope to deploy nginx services in multiple node groups.
+Taking the deployment of echo-service as an example, we hope to deploy echo-service services in multiple node groups.
 We need to do the following:

 ## Determines the unique identity of the ServiceGroup
 This step is logical planning, and no actual operation is required.
 For example, we use the uniqkey for the ServiceGroup logical tag to be created as: zone.